Augmentations and link group representations: Properties of the augmentation representation

 \subsection{Separability}

-In this section, we discuss a sufficient condition for which the augmentation representation is separable.
-We begin with an example to motivate the notion of separability.
+In this section, we give a sufficient condition for which the augmentation representation is separable.
+We begin with an example to motivate this notion.

-We consider the two-component unlink and Hopf link (Figure \ref{Fig:UnlinkandHopf}).
-Each of them has two components, and every component is an unknot.
+Consider the two-component unlink and the Hopf link (Figure \ref{Fig:UnlinkandHopf}).
+Each of them has two unknotted components.
 A link is \textit{split} if it is the union of two sublinks that lie in two disjoint solid balls.
-In our example, the unlink is split while Hopf link is non-split.
+In our example, the unlink is split while the Hopf link is non-split.